ykcchong/OpenSpliceAI/docs/source/content/openspliceai_predict.rst

 2. **GFF File** (Optional)

    A GFF3 annotation file.
-If supplied, the tool extracts protein-coding gene regions from the FASTA for more targeted predictions.
+If supplied, the tool extracts protein-coding gene regions from the FASTA for more targeted prediction.

-3. **Trained Model Checkpoint**
+3. **Trained Model Checkpoint(s)**

-   A PyTorch checkpoint (``.pt``) file from a trained OpenSpliceAI model.
+   A PyTorch checkpoint (``.pt``) file (state dictionary) from a trained OpenSpliceAI model, or a directory containing multiple of these files (for ensemble prediction, where it will return the average across all models).

 |